-Due to the nature of addiction, even women who seek out treatment for drug dependency during pregnancy, and who achieve abstinence, cannot do so totally and immediately.
+Due to the nature of addiction, even women who seek out treatment for substance use disorders during pregnancy, and who achieve abstinence, cannot do so totally and immediately.
 In one study of women receiving treatment for substance use during pregnancy, the average amount of time needed to achieve abstinence from cocaine and marijuana was approximately five months.
-43 Substance addiction is a chronic medical condition influenced by sociocultural, economic, biological, and psychological factors.
+43 Substance use disorders are chronic health conditions influenced by sociocultural, economic, biological, and psychological factors.
 44 The American Society of Addiction Medicine, the nation's largest organization representing medical professionals who specialize in addiction prevention and treatment, defines addiction as "a treatable, chronic disease involving complex interactions among brain circuits, genetics, the environment, and an individual's life experiences."
-45 The most
+45 The most recent Diagnostic and Statistical Manual of Mental Disorders (DSM-5) defines a substance use disorder as "a cluster of cognitive, behavioral, and physiological symptoms indicating that the individual continues using the substance despite significant substance-related problems."
+46 A person with a substance use disorder may experience a physical need for the controlled